-What is a shared Drive ?
+What is a Google Shared Drive ?

 Google Shared Drives are shared spaces where teams can easily store, search, and access their files anywhere, from any device.